 “I’m so glad to be part of a community and group of leaders, private and public sector, who embrace and understand the power of science to make our lives better.
-In an era when people don’t know what to believe, trusted sources like NSF International have never been more important,” said U.S. Senator Debbie Stabenow.
+In an era when people don’t know what to believe, trusted sources like NSF have never been more important,” said U.S. Senator Debbie Stabenow.
 “Thank you for the critical work you do every day.
 We’re proud to work alongside you in the areas of public health, food safety, and protecting our environment.”

 The celebration featured tours of NSF’s state-of-the-art test laboratories, where more than 30,000 products are tested annually, including dietary supplements, drinking water filters, plumbing products, plastic pipes and commercial food equipment.

-NSF International President and CEO Kevan Lawlor and NSF International Board Chairman Dick Rabbideau kicked off the program to an audience of more than 800 NSF employees and guests.
+NSF President and CEO Kevan Lawlor and NSF Board Chairman Dick Rabbideau kicked off the program to an audience of more than 800 NSF employees and guests.
 The ceremony was also live-streamed to NSF locations across the globe.
 Speakers included:

 - U.S. Senator Debbie Stabenow